All Features

 Who it is for: Residential electricians and small-shop owners who currently bid jobs in Excel or on paper, and want a single place to produce both a customer estimate and an internal cost sheet.

-From the Plus user guide: enter the job basics, click through the rooms, and you have a professional PDF in your customer's inbox before you finish your first cup of coffee.
+From the Builder user guide: enter the job basics, click through the rooms, and you have a professional PDF in your customer's inbox before you finish your first cup of coffee.

 Job Info, Room Selection, Calculation, Review and Export.
 Each step saves automatically, so closing the tab does not lose your work.
 Most jobs run from open to PDF in five to ten minutes.